Dvlv/blog/entroware-zeus-review.rst

 **Update June 2018** - Nouveau stopped working with my external monitor on Arch.
 I took a long shot and installed the proprietary nvidia drivers, and they seem to be fine now.
 I still need to have a second monitor plugged in on boot, since the DM will only display on an external monitor, but once logged in I have display on both screens.

-**Update Oct 2018** - NVidia's proprietary drivers are working perfectly fine.
+**Update Oct 2018** - Nvidia's proprietary drivers are working perfectly fine.
 Still on Arch and Plasma, with no use for the Kubuntu partition (I'll get rid of it if I run out of space, or get really bored).
 Due to the issue with the DM only appearing on an external monitor, I've decided to ditch them entirely and I just run ``startx`` manually.
 This means I can log in from the laptop display itself.
 Aside from that, all is good now.

 Distro-hopping Adventures
 -------------------------